 The law gives certain rights to people who are renting and these cannot be taken away no matter what your agreement says.

-Every private landlord of a ‘domestic tenancy’ in Wales should be registered with the Rent Smart Wales scheme.
-This includes landlords of assured, assured shorthold and regulated tenancies.
-In addition, landlords who self-manage those tenancies, or agents who have been appointed by the landlord, must have a licence.
-Licenced landlords and agents must keep to a Code of Practice.
+If you have a private landlord and live in Wales it is likely that they should be registered with the Rent Smart Wales scheme.
+Private landlords, or their letting agent if appointed, must also have a licence.
 For more information see our page on Landlord registration and licensing.
-This scheme does NOT apply if your landlord is the council or a housing association.
+This does NOT apply if your landlord is the council or a housing association.

 Does it matter whether I have a tenancy or a licence?